Tighten Evolution Strategy

 - Become more assertive and switch from Aggressive Obsolescence to Limited Lifetime Guarantee.

-- Change from any other life cycle pattern to Two In Production.
+- Change from any other life cycle pattern to Two in Production.

-- Refine from Two In Production to its N in Production variant (with N equal to or greater than three).
+- Refine from Two in Production to its N in Production variant (with N equal to or greater than three).

 Target Solution Sketch (Evolution Outline)